grandmaster-nf/cayman/docs/ordeal.md

 # GM Guide: The Ordeal Strikes

-These are the 6 strikes for the **Season of the Chosen**.
+These are the 6 ordeals for the **Season of the Chosen**.

-_(This Page will get updated with strategies and loadout suggestions when all the seasonal GM’s are out)_
+_(This Page has been updated with strategies and loadout suggestions for all the seasonal GM’s)_

 {:refdef: style="text-align: center;"}